Gadjah Mada University: Other facilities

 UGM Campus Mosque is a mosque owned by UGM and situated within its campus.
 It was designed entirely by the students of the UGM Architecture Engineering department.
-It holds a maximum capacity of 10,000 pilgrims, making it one of the largest mosques in Southeast Asia.
+It holds a maximum capacity of 10,000 visitors, making it one of the largest mosques in Southeast Asia.

 Madya Stadium, the softball/baseball field, and the tennis courts are located in the valley of UGM.
 The stadium can be used for football, athletics, hockey, and other activities.
 These facilities are available to UGM students, staff, and the public.

 The Student Center Hall is used for sports activities such as basketball, volleyball, badminton, and martial arts, and for exhibitions and artistic performances.

 The open field in the valley of UGM can be used for musical performances or other student activities that require a wide open space.

 Some of Gadjah Mada University's inventions are displayed in the University Museum along with the university's collections and memorabilia.

 UGM also has several student dormitories across Yogyakarta.